|

 - BELLONA:

-("war-bearing") derives from the same root.
+("war-bearing") was derived from the same root.
 Bellona predates both

 Mars and Ares and may have been the Romans' first war deity.
 In art she is